ShrebTV/VB-Rewritten/README.md

 <"25"> executes the command for all players within the radius 25, can put that anywhere in the command basically\
 <"mostDamage"> executes the command for the player who did the most damage to the boss\
 <"damager"> executes the command for all players who damaged the boss\

- - RespawningBosses: //This feature allows you to put a boss at a certain location whenever the server starts up and make it respawn if killed. the respawn delay is configurable, as are the commands this specific boss should execute when killed.
+- RespawningBosses: //This feature allows you to put a boss at a certain location whenever the server starts up and make it respawn if killed. the respawn delay is configurable, as are the commands this specific boss should execute when killed. \- "{\"type\":\"ZOMBIE\",\"worldName\":\"world\",\"x\":\"0.0\",\"y\":\"70.0\",\"z\":\"0.0\",\"respawnTime\":
-  - "{\"type\":\"ZOMBIE\",\"worldName\":\"world\",\"x\":\"0.0\",\"y\":\"70.0\",\"z\":\"0.0\",\"respawnTime\":
   \"20\",\"commands\":[\"1\",\"2\"],\"enableBoss\":\"false\"}"\
   This is all you need to make a respawning boss.
 Put the "enableBoss" to true and you will get a respawning Zombie boss at the coordinates 0,0,0 in the world "world" with a respawn time of 20 seconds.
 This boss will try to execute the commands 1 and 2 when it dies.
 If the command does not exist, the boss will not attempt to execute it ( obviously).

+- DisableRepairAndEnchant: true/false true: prevents players from repairing and enchanting the plugin items at an anvil
+  false: Players can only repair plugin items using other plugin items of the same type.
+Players can enchant plugin items at anvils

+**Boss configs:**

+For examples, look at the Skeleton boss config file.

 - killedMessage: // You will find this setting for each boss. this specifies what should be written in chat once a boss is defeated.
 Placeholders for this are:
   <"mostDamage"> read above
   <"killedName"> replaces this placeholder with the name of the killed boss
   <"killer"> read above

 - spawnNaturally: true/false //specifies, whether this boss should spawn naturally in the world without being a respawning boss or being spawned via command or egg

- - Items:
- - DisableRepairAndEnchant: true/false true: prevents players from repairing and enchanting the plugin items at an anvil
-   false: Players can only repair plugin items using other plugin items of the same type.
-Players can enchant plugin items at anvils
+- displayNameColor: Hexcode of a color which will be applied to the name above the head of the boss

+- spawnWorlds: A list of world names the boss is allowed to naturally spawn in.

+**Item configs:**

 - itemMaterial: //Specifies which material the item should be made of. this enables you to switch the material of the cloakOfInvisibility to Netherite_boots for example

 - dropChance: //Specifies the chance with which the item is dropped when the corresponding boss dies

 ### Available Bosses